 How many coronaviruses can be found in humans?

 Scientists identified seven coronaviruses in humans.
 Four of them are less severe and cause mild respiratory illness in humans.
 But those viruses can affect in a severe way in humans which have a poor immunity system.
 SARS, MERS and COVID-19 act in a severe way causing difficulties to breathe and death.
 Although COVID-19 is less severe than SARS and MERS, it is severe than the other four coronaviruses.

 |SARS-CoV||Severe Acute Respiratory Syndrome (SARS)|

 |HCoV-OC43||Mild respiratory illness|

-Because SAR-CoV-2 is a new corona viruses people have no immunity for that.
-So many people can be infected by this virus causing a wide spread all around the world in a very short time.
-Scientists believe that all seven coronaviruses have been transmitted to human from animals.
+Because SAR-CoV-2 is a new coronavirus people have no immunity for that.
+So many people can be infected by this virus causing a widespread all around the world in a very short time.
+Scientists believe that all seven coronaviruses have been transmitted to humans from animals.
 They also believe that the reasons for SARS, MERS and COVID-19 can be bats while the intermediate host of the COVID-19 is pangolins.

 How to identify these coronaviruses?